layumi/Pedestrian_Alignment/README.md

 Download [Market1501 Dataset] (http://www.liangzheng.org/Project/project_reid.html)

 ## Test
-1. Run `test/test_gallery_query_crazy.m` to extract the features of images in the gallery and query set.
+1. Run `test/test_gallery_query_base.m` and `test/test_gallery_query_align.m` to extract the image features from base brach and alignment brach.
+Note that you need to change the dir path in the code.
 They will store in a .mat file.
 Then you can use it to do evaluation.

 2. Evaluate feature on the Market-1501.
 Run `evaluation/zzd_evaluation_res_faster.m`.
 You can get the following Single-query Result.

 ## Train